donomii/racketprogs/README.md

 # racketProgs
 A collection of racket programs that are too small to have their own repository.
-Generally they don't have UIs, the just start and do something.
+Generally they don't have UIs, they just start and do something.

 ## actinic * racket